The Spiritual Battle: the World the Flesh and the Devil

 Therefore, while the promise of entering his rest still stands, let us fear lest any of you should seem to have failed to reach it (Hebrews 4:1) and to be diligent to enter that rest (4:11).

 It is not God’s will that any perish and He saves us by His grace, through faith, so we can enter His kingdom and final rest.
-We should never think, though, our efforts in any way merit His grace.
-Yet our gratitude and willing obedience are the proper, humble response to God’s grace.
+But we should not think our efforts in any way merit His grace.
+Our gratitude and willing obedience are the proper and humble response to God’s grace.

 It may be asked “How far can I go away from God before I will be cut off?”
-Scripture doesn’t explicitly say.
+Scripture doesn’t give an answer to such a question.
 God only knows.
 It is a bit like asking “How close can I get to the edge of a cliff without falling over?”
 It is a question we shouldn’t ask since we should want to keep as far away as we can.
 It should be the same with sin.

-Throughout Scripture we are warned of the consequences of unrighteous behaviour.
-Such warnings are for our good so that we do not become complacent or deceived:
+Throughout Scripture we are warned of the consequences of continuing in unrighteous behaviour:

 Or do you not know that the unrighteous shall not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, shall inherit the kingdom of God (1 Corinthians 6:9,10).